maximillianus/machine-learning/README.md

 ## Directory Guide
 * _DecisionTree_
-Implementation of decision tree algorithm from scratch in Python
+Implementation of decision tree algorithm from scratch in Python.
+Implementing the algorithm from scratch enable me to understand better how it works internally.

 * _KNN_
-Implementation of KNN algorithm from scratch in Python
+Implementation of KNN algorithm from scratch in Python.
+Implementing the algorithm from scratch enable me to understand better how it works internally.

 * _kaggle_house_
 Kaggle's house price prediction challenge.
 Regression-type machine learning